Hackers News Hackers News

 Example of a Spotify spoofing web page created using Vercel (Source – Cofense)

-Once victims submitted their credentials, the page forwarded the stolen information to the attacker and redirected users to a second page requesting credit card details.
+Upon victims submitting their credentials, the fraudulent page not only forwarded the stolen information to the attacker but also redirected users to a secondary page requesting credit card details, maximizing the potential for financial fraud.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.